 - 15. In accordance with Paragraph 14(5)(a) of Schedule 3, the firm shall keep records of any internal disclosures made to the MLRO or a Nominated Officer and of any external disclosures made under Part I of the Disclosure Law or Section 15 or 15A, or Section 12 (as appropriate), of the Terrorism Law made other than by way of an internal disclosure to the MLRO. - 16.
-In order to meeting the requirements of Paragraph 14(5)(a) of Schedule 3related to to keep records of SARs made to the FCROdisclosures, the firm must keep: - (a) the SAR-internal disclosure and any supporting documentation; - (b) records of actions taken under the internal and external reporting requirements; - (c) evidence of the enquiries made in relation to that SARinternal disclosure; - (d) where the MLFCRO (or a Nominated Officer) has considered information or other material concerning possible ML and FT, but has not made an external disclosure to the FIS, a record of the other material that was considered and the reason for the decision; and - (e) where an external disclosure has been made to the FIS, evidence of the FCMLRO's (or Nominated Officer's) decision and copies of all relevant information passed to the FIS. - 17.
-In addition to the above, the firm must maintain a register including covering both SARs internal disclosures and external disclosures made to the FIS,- The register mustand include the following as a minimum: - (a) the date the SAR-internal disclosure was received by the MLFCRO (or the Nominated Officer); - (b) the name of the person submitting the SARinternal disclosure; - (c) the date of the disclosure to the FIS (if applicable); - (d) the name of the person who submitted the disclosure to the FIS (if applicable); - (e) the value of the transaction or activity subject to the SAR/disclosure (where available); - (f) a reference by which supporting evidence is identifiable; and - (g) the date(s) of any update(s) (additional information) that have been submitted to the FIS. - 18.
-In accordance with Paragraph 14(5)(a)(i)-(iii) of Schedule 3, the minimum retention period for disclosures is five years starting from - (a) in the case of an internal or external disclosure in relation to a business relationship, the date the business relationship ceased, - (b) in the case of an internal or external disclosure in relation to an occasional transaction, the date that the transaction was completed, or - (c) in any other case, the event in respect of which the internal or external disclosure was made. - 16.6.
+In meeting the requirements of Paragraph 14(5)(a) of Schedule 3 related to disclosures, the firm must keep: - (a) the internal disclosure and any supporting documentation; - (b) records of actions taken under the internal and external reporting requirements; - (c) evidence of the enquiries made in relation to that internal disclosure; - (d) where the MLRO (or a Nominated Officer) has considered information or other material concerning possible ML and FT, but has not made an external disclosure to the FIS, a record of the other material that was considered and the reason for the decision; and - (e) where an external disclosure has been made to the FIS, evidence of the MLRO's (or Nominated Officer's) decision and copies of all relevant information passed to the FIS. - 17.
+In addition to the above, the firm must maintain a register covering both internal disclosures and external disclosures made to the FIS, and include the following as a minimum: - (a) the date the internal disclosure was received by the MLRO (or the Nominated Officer); - (b) the name of the person submitting the internal disclosure; - (c) the date of the disclosure to the FIS (if applicable); - (d) the name of the person who submitted the disclosure to the FIS (if applicable); - (e) the value of the transaction or activity subject to the disclosure (where available); - (f) a reference by which supporting evidence is identifiable; and - (g) the date(s) of any update(s) (additional information) that have been submitted to the FIS. - 18.
+In accordance with Paragraph 14(5)(a)(i)-(iii) of Schedule 3, the minimum retention period for disclosures is five years starting from - (a) in the case of an internal or external disclosure in relation to a business relationship, the date the business relationship ceased, - (b) in the case of an internal or external disclosure in relation to an occasional transaction, the date that the transaction was completed, or - (c) in any other case, the event in respect of which the internal or external disclosure was made.

+16.6.
 Training Records